mmoeller86/PsionSeries7Emu/README.md

 # PsionSeries7Emu
-An Emulator for the Psion Series 7 Palm-Top Computers
+An Emulator for the Psion Series 7 Netbook Computers